There are various fishing reels that have stood the test of time, and I offer ideas for family fishing gear that you should consider.

 This page is about family fishing and fun.

-Fishing reels do go hand-in-hand with a fishing rods and I'm going to give you some pointers and tips when it comes to purchasing them.
+Fishing reels do go hand-in-hand with fishing rods and I'm going to give you some pointers and tips when it comes to purchasing them for the family.

 Just like fishing rods, there are thousands of different reels out there to buy and the freshwater reels are usually divided into four categories.

 They are bait-casting reel (left), fly-casting reel, spinning reel (and spin-casting) and the trolling (and center-pin) reel.